Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: The extended KSVZ model and Constraints

-where $\cos\theta$ is the cosine of the mixing angle, and LHC limits this mixing angle to $|\sin\theta |< 0.36$ \cite{Robens:2016xkb}.
-Although we are primarily interested in the parameter space where $m_{S_1}>~\frac{m_h}{2}$, Higgs can decay into a pair of DM if $m_{S_1}\leq~\frac{m_h}{2}$, contributing to the invisible Higgs decay branching ratio.
+Here, $\theta$ is the mixing angle between the Higgs boson and $\sigma(x)$, and LHC limits this mixing angle to $|\sin\theta |< 0.36$ \cite{Robens:2016xkb}.
+Higgs can decay into a pair of DM if $m_{S_1}\leq~\frac{m_h}{2}$, contributing to the invisible Higgs decay branching ratio.
 In our study, we assign the $hS_1S_1$ coupling to a tiny value, $\lambda_{SH}=0.01$, so that the Higgs invisible decay branching-ratio constraint is satisfied.
+We mainly focus on the parameter space where $m_{S_1}>~\frac{m_h}{2}$, as the majority of allowed parameters reside in this region.
+In this region, $\lambda_{SH}$ is unconstrained by the Higgs invisible decay branching ratio due to the kinematic forbiddance of Higgs decay into a pair of dark matter.
+Notably, our collider and dark matter phenomenology remain independent of the $\lambda_{SH}$ value, as the VLQ pair production cross-section at the LHC is unaffected by $\lambda_{SH}$, and dark matter predominantly annihilates into the $t\bar{u},\bar{t}u$ or $t\bar{t}$ final state through t-channel VLQ-mediated processes.
+The allowed parameter spaces that we will see in Fig. \ref{scan_plot_5} are also permissible for $\lambda_{SH}< 0.01$ from direct detection constraint.
+However, when setting a larger value for $\lambda_{SH}$, one must check the direct detection bound.

-The reinterpreted LEPII squark search results \cite{Giacchino:2015hvk, OPAL:2002bdl} exclude masses of VLQ up to 100 GeV.
+\textbf{Collider constraints:} The reinterpreted LEPII squark search results \cite{Giacchino:2015hvk, OPAL:2002bdl} exclude masses of VLQ up to 100 GeV.
+Please follow the brown region in Fig.~\ref{scan_plot_5}.
 When the mass difference between VLQ and DM, $\Delta M_{\Psi S_1}< m_t$, VLQ can decay into DM with light quarks; hence, the ATLAS search \cite{Marjanovic:2014eca} for multijet plus missing transverse momentum can further limit this scenario.
-The noteworthy feature is that, unlike the earlier work, when $\Delta M_{\Psi S_1}< m_t$, minor parameter spaces exist in this situation (please see Figure \ref{scan_plot_5}, below the red dotted line).
-Nevertheless, when $\Delta M_{\Psi S_1}> m_t$, obtaining an exclusion contour by reinterpreting the current ATLAS and CMS searches ~\cite{ATLAS:2017drc, ATLAS:2017www, ATLAS:2017tmw, CMS:2017okm, CMS:2017mbm, CMS:2017gbz, CMS:2017jrd} is not straightforward.
-This is because the VLQ pair production cross section significantly relies on the BSM couplings.
-The branching ratio of the VLQ decay into the top quark and scalar is not $100\%$ and depends on the BSM coupling.
+The reinterpreted result \cite{Giacchino:2015hvk} of the ATLAS search \cite{Marjanovic:2014eca} for $n$-jet (2-6 jets) plus missing energy at 8 TeV center-of-mass energy with 20.3 $fb^{-1}$ integrated luminosity, excludes the purple region in Fig.~\ref{scan_plot_5}, considering VLQ decay into DM and light quark with $100\%$ branching ratio.
+The noteworthy feature is that, unlike in ref. \cite{Ghosh:2022rta}, when $\Delta M_{\Psi S_1}< m_t$, minor parameter spaces exist in this situation (below the red dotted line in Fig.~\ref{scan_plot_5}).